ernivani/my-code-activity-ext/README.md

 ## 🚀 Visual Analytics Dashboard

-The extension now includes a powerful web-based dashboard for visualizing your coding activity:
+The extension now includes a powerful web-based dashboard for visualizing your coding activity.
+Access it by:
+1. Clicking the "Code Tracking" status bar item in VS Code
+2. Using the Command Palette (Ctrl+Shift+P / Cmd+Shift+P) and searching for "Code Activity: Open Dashboard"
+3. The dashboard will open in your default browser at `http://localhost:3000`

 ### 📊 Interactive Analytics
 - Real-time activity tracking with daily/weekly/monthly views